Corporate Services Contact Us

 Conclusion

 Statutory compliance checklist for companies in India is a regulatory task that can not be overlooked.
 It is advisable for the concerned personnel of a company to prepare a month-wise statutory compliance checklist.
-For that matter, a corporate will be of great help.
-It is the law that binds with all the above-mentioned list of statutory compliances for companies in India.
-With this, it has to be contemplated that ignorantia facti excusati ignorantia juris non excusat, which means ignorance of fact may be ignored but ignorance of the law is not.
+For that matter, a corporate lawyer will be of great help.
+It is the law that binds all the above-mentioned list of statutory compliances for companies in India.
+With this, it has to be contemplated that ignorantia facti excusat ignorantiam juris non excusat, which means ignorance of fact may be ignored, but ignorance of the law is not.

 FAQs